AI4BizTech/AI4SupplyChain/docs/Software_Architecture.md

   - Enums: `TransactionType`
   - API models: `ProductRead/Create/Update`, etc.
 - The database configuration module provides session creation, initialization, and health checks
-- Upon first initialization, the data layer will create a new /data directory at the project root and generate the SQLite database file with the necessary schema.
+- Upon first initialization, the data layer will create a new /data directory under the backend directory and generate the SQLite database file with the necessary schema.

 ### Services Layer
 - Service modules implement business operations